lab4d-org/lab4d/docs/source/tutorials/single_video_cat.rst

     We load the pretrained foreground model `logdir/cat-pikachu-0-fg-skel/ckpt_latest.pth` to initialize the optimization.

-    The optimization of 120 batches (24k minibatches/iterations) takes around 3.5 hours on a 3090 GPU.
+    The optimization of 120 rounds (24k iterations) takes around 3.5 hours on a 3090 GPU.

 To render videos from the bird's eye view::